protektwar/PL_PTW/README.md

-Lexar and Syntax Checker made in Ruby.
+Lexar and Syntax Checker made in Ruby.\n
 Below is an example code that will be parsed without errors...

 ```